NickDeReus-ISU/DS-202-Final-Project/README.md

 ### Seasonal trends in mortality rates

-After normalizing death counts across our regions we find that death rates across our sample set are significantly higher on avg during the winter season and lower in summer months.
+After normalizing death counts across our regions we find that death rates across our sample set are significantly higher on average during the winter season and lower in summer and fall months.

 ![](README_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-When we break down the data regionally we can see that colder regions have more highly seasonal effects on mortality, but even very warm regions suffer higher mortality in the winter months.
+When we break down the data regionally we can see that colder regions have more highly seasonal effects on mortality, but even very warm regions still suffer higher mortality in the winter months.

 We hypothesize that there are behavioral factors behind the increased winter mortality, but we aren’t able to explore that here.
 At the very